hubklo212/Design-Lab/README.md

 09.11-23.11 - Learning to manage the WiFi module to connect with the computer application.

-23.11-07.12 - Writing the essential part of the required code.
+23.11-07.12 - Writing the essential part of the required code (app code + estabilishing the connection between it and the board).

 07.12-21.12 - Refining visual elements and perfecting what's incomplete.